Puppet Master II: Plot

 The next morning, a man named Eriquee Chaneé (the reanimated Toulon in disguise) enters the hotel, stating that he had inherited it after Megan's death, and that he has just returned from Bucharest.
 They doubt his claim, but he tells them they can stay and investigate although his quarters are off limits to them.
-Afterwards, Michael arrives at the hotel, worried about Camille.
+Afterwards, Michael arrives at the hotel, worried about his mother, Camille.

 That evening, Blade and Leech Woman go to a local farmer's house where Leech Woman kills the husband, Matthew, taking his eye.
 His wife, Martha manages to throw Leech Woman into the furnace.
 As Martha is about to shoot Blade with a shotgun, a new puppet, Torch, walks in and kills Martha with a flame-thrower built into his arm.
-Blade takes a piece of her charred remains and he and Torch return to Eriquee/Toulon where it's revealed he believes that Carolyn is a reincarnation of his now deceased wife, Elsa.
+Blade takes a piece of her charred remains, and he and Torch return to Eriquee/Toulon where it is revealed he believes that Carolyn is a reincarnation of his now deceased wife, Elsa.
 Toulon has a flashback to Cairo, 1912 when he and Elsa bought the formula for animating inanimate objects.

 The next morning, Michael and Carolyn go into town to find Camille and to find out more about Eriquee Chanee.
-Meanwhile, the puppets are killing various people because they are growing weaker and need the secret ingredient that makes Toulon's formula: brain tissue.
-(This is why they needed Megan's brain to reanimate Toulon) Carolyn finds no records of "Eriquee Chaneé", and starts to connect him to the disappearance of Camille and the death of her brother, Patrick.
+Meanwhile, the puppets are killing various people because they are growing weaker and need the secret ingredient that makes Toulon's formula work: brain tissue.
+Carolyn finds no records of "Eriquee Chaneé", and starts to connect him to the disappearance of Camille and the death of her brother, Patrick.
 Later, Carolyn and Michael share a romantic night together, as do Lance and Wanda.
-While Wanda goes back to her room, Blade kills Lance, killing Wanda afterwards.
-After killing them, he uses their tissue for the formula.
+Blade then kills Lance and Wanda, and uses their tissue for the formula.

 During this, Carolyn sneaks into Toulon's room, and finds two life sized mannequins in the wardrobe.
 Toulon sneaks up behind Carolyn, and still thinking she is Elsa, ties her up.
-Michael, hearing her screams, wakes up and goes to rescue her, all while fighting off Torch, Pinhead, and Blade.
+Michael goes to rescue her, all while fighting off Torch, Pinhead, and Blade.
 On his way up, the dumbwaiter opens, revealing Jester and Michael's dead mother, Camille.
 Toulon transfers his soul into one of the mannequins, and explains that after seeing Carolyn, he decided for them to live together forever.
 The puppets, upon hearing this, realize Toulon used them for his evil needs, and start torturing him.
 Michael then breaks into the room, saves Carolyn, and the two run out of the hotel.
 Up in the attic, Torch sets Toulon on fire, causing him to fall out a window and die.
-Afterward, Jester goes back to Camille's body with the remaining of the formula.
+Afterward, Jester goes back to Camille's body with the remaining formula.

 After her soul has been placed into the female mannequin, the 'revived' Camille decides to drive the puppets to the Bouldeston Institution for the Mentally Troubled Tots and Teens in her car, so they can "enchant" the children.